Accommodations for Students with Medical/Physical Conditions

 - Temporary – Fractures, sprain or post-surgery (in these cases a temporary solution may be found to accommodate the student’s condition until they are able to heal from injury)

-- A licensed medical professional has verified that the student’s condition.
+- An appropriate, licensed medical professional has verified that the student’s condition.
 (May not be a family friend or relative of the student.)

 - Summer A/B - April 1